 Some of my previous research has focused on the political economy of New York City during the imperial crisis, the Enlightenment in print in colonial New York, and the conflict over cultural authority between the first generation of native-born, High Church Anglican clergy and the dissenting intelligentsia in the middle colonies during the 1740s and 1750s.

 I also write about the intersections between the eighteenth century and our current political culture.
 I am a Contributing Editor of The Junto: A Group Blog on Early American History and have contributed to numerous other websites.
 I am also both a contributor and the producer of The JuntoCast, a semi-monthly podcast about early American history.
 In addition, I am also a Research Assistant at the Papers of Benjamin Franklin at Yale University.
-Finally, I have served as a historical consultant (including manuscript analysis, editing, researching, and writing) and appeared in a number of promotional films for public history purposes and television documentaries.
+Finally, I have served as a historical consultant for a number of projects, including auctions and television documentaries.